 - 1:46: Our fears

-- 3:55: The story of the three-legged elephant, talking frog and lame monkey
+- 3:55: The story of the three-legged elephant, the talking frog, and the lame monkey

 - 6:12: The fundamental law of attraction